brentmzey/yelp-reviews-api/readme.md

 null
 ```

-- This API Wrapper will reject any invalid request syntax and return an HTTP 400 response status
+- This API Wrapper will return an HTTP 400 response status with an error array explaining as such

 - **Examples**
   - /reviews?t=burger&locat